Emergency Vet Care in Germantown, MD

 If your dog, cat, or pocket pet is in need of emergency veterinary care, it’s important that you contact a local animal hospital immediately.
 At Germantown Vet, we offer emergency vet care services, including an on-site lab for bloodwork, state-of-the-art surgical facilities, and more.
 Our highly experienced and trained veterinarians can help you with all your emergency vet clinic needs—call or visit our animal hospital in Germantown, MD right away if your pet is experiencing an emergency.

 If your cat has suffered a traumatic injury or experiences life-threatening symptoms, call us immediately at 240-252-7467.
 Common dangers to cats include attacks by wild animals, dog bites, cat bites/scratches, poisons, and household injuries.
 We provide veterinary care for cat emergencies in Germantown.

 Emergency Dog Care

-Dogs are vulnerable to many risk: Poisons, eating things they shouldn’t, wild animals, entanglements, car encounters and more.
+Dogs are vulnerable to many risks: poisons, eating things they shouldn’t, wild animals, entanglements, car encounters, and more.
 When you need dog emergency vet services, Germantown Vet is here for you.
 Call us immediately at 240-252-7467 if your dog suffers traumatic injuries or illness.